awsdocs/aws-secrets-manager-docs/doc_source/service-linked-secrets.md

-# Secrets managed by other AWS services<a name="service-linked-secrets"></a>
+# AWS Secrets Manager secrets managed by other AWS services<a name="service-linked-secrets"></a>

-Some AWS services that store secrets on your behalf restrict you from updating them or deleting them without a recovery period\.
+Some AWS services that store AWS Secrets Manager secrets on your behalf restrict you from updating them or deleting them without a recovery period\.
 These secrets are typically named with a service ID prefix that indicates which service created them\.
 For more information, see:

 ****